TinChung41/US-Accidents-Analysis-zoomcamp-project/README.md

-        ***Note***: Lastest Mage image on Google Cloud Run can't upload large Local file or is able to mount a local file with it(not to my knowledge).
+        ***Note***: Lastest Mage image on Google Cloud Run can't upload large Local file or able to be mounted with a local file with it(not to my knowledge).
 So I host my local Mage with my file to upload it to GCS
 1. Load data from BigQuerry to DBT for transformation and deployment

     * ELT PIPELINE VISUALIZATION WITH MAGE AS ORCHESTRATION